Cluster Feeding (sometimes called ‘bunch feeding’) is exactly what the word suggests. Feeds that are ‘clustered’ together; this occurrence is normal!

-It is when a baby feeds almost constantly, with only short periods of time in-between.
+It is when a baby feeds almost continuously, with only short periods of time in-between.
 Typically, they would feed with a few hours in-between.

 Cluster feeding at night (before bedtime) is most common.
 Some babies may cluster feed during the day too.

 Bunch feeding is common amongst newborns but might occur during growth spurts when a baby is older.